War Tunnel Museum, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in War Tunnel Museum

 Top Things to Do in War Tunnel Museum

-Combine your tunnel visit with a comprehensive city tour covering other siege-related sites including Sniper Alley, the Holiday Inn, and various memorial sites.
-These tours provide broader context about the war's impact on daily life and the city's remarkable resilience and recovery.
+Join a comprehensive tour covering key siege-related sites including Sniper Alley, the Holiday Inn, and various memorial sites.
+These tours provide crucial context about the 1990s conflict and its impact on the city and its people.

 Getting There